Negotiations

-Negotiating to low in the organization
+Negotiating to low in the organisation

 The Consequences of Avoiding Direct Engagement